Jaseci-Labs/jaseci/docs/docs/docs/development/operations/disengage.md

         take-->;
         }
     plain {
-        ## Stoping execution from the node number equals to 5
+        ## Stopping execution from the node number equals to 5
         if(here.number==5): disengage;
         std.out(here.number);
         take-->;